-17. Ultraviolet radiation is responsible for premature skin aging effects such as wrinkling and skin hardening.
+17. Ultraviolet radiation is responsible for premature skin ageing effects such as wrinkling and skin hardening.

+melanin-producing cells, thus creating a longer lasting tan.

+□ True □ False

-- 18. UVA radiation exposure causes the skin to produce more melanin-producing cells, thus creating a longer lasting tan. - $\Box$ True $\Box$ False - 19.
-It is the customer's responsibility to ask the owner or operator for instructions on the proper use of tanning equipment.
+19. It is the customer's responsibility to ask the owner or operator for instructions on the proper use of tanning equipment.

+□ True □ False

-Results : Correct Answers Incorrect Answers ixcourto. meoneet / mswers
+Results: Correct Answers Incorrect Answers

-Comments:
+Con nments:

 Owner's or manager's signature:

-Date:
+UWI ier s or manager's sig

+Date 2: